prem911/advancedMessenger/README.md

 ?
 Enter the MobileFirst Server administrator login ID: admin ?
 Enter the MobileFirst Server administrator password: <your-admin-pwd>
 ?
 Save the administrator password for this server?: Y ?
-Enter the context root of the MobileFirst administrative services: Enter key ?
-Enter the MobileFirst Server connection timeout in seconds: Enter key
+Enter the context root of the MobileFirst administrative services: Use Default ?
+Enter the MobileFirst Server connection timeout in seconds: Use Default
 ```